danielyxie/bitburner/README.md

 # Contribution
 There are many ways to contribute to the game.
-It can be as simple as fixing a typo

-If you would like to make any small change or addition to the game, you may go ahead and do so by submitting a pull request.
-For guidance on doing so, please refer to the [CONTRIBUTING](CONTRIBUTING.md) document in this repository.
+It can be as simple as fixing a typo, correcting a bug, or improving the UI.
+For guidance on doing so, please refer to the [CONTRIBUTING](CONTRIBUTING.md) document.

 You will retain all ownership of the Copyright of any contributions you make, and will have the same rights to use or license your contributions.
 By